Household garbage is collected on a weekly basis.

 - With the exception of brick, asphalt, stones or concrete, residents may carry to the curbside for collection broken plaster, lumber, carpet or other wastes from construction or demolition.
 These items should be placed in commercially manufactured garbage containers, 22 to 136 litres (5 to 30 gal.) or stacked and tied in bundles not exceeding 1m.
 (3 feet) in any dimension or 27 kg.
 (60 lbs.) in weight.
 Do not place any waste at the curb in cardboard boxes.
 Waste materials contained in cardboard boxes will not be collected.

-- Discarded furniture and home furnishings will be accepted at the curb.
+- Discarded furniture and home furnishings (except mattresses and boxsprings) will be accepted at the curb.

 - Old batteries, all metals, electrical wiring, metal bathtubs and sinks are accepted at local scrap metal dealers.
 For alternative disposal methods, check out the Waste Disposal Alternatives page.